How to Clean Bathtub Properly

 You can choose to use powder or liquid cleaners.
 Leave the solution in the interior of the tub for around five minutes, and then start wiping from top to bottom, finishing at the drain.
 You can also use additional cleaners for the metal parts of the bathtub, around the pipe, hose, or the shower head to get an extra shine.
 Always properly rinse off the area afterwards.

-Tips for a Porcelain Bathtub
+How to Clean a Porcelain Bathtub

 To get your tub back into its sparkling state, clean your porcelain enamel bathtub with some lemon oil and dishwashing soap once a month.
 Due to its fragile nature, harsh cleaners like powder chemicals, vinegar, or metal sponges may cause irreversible damage to your tub.
 Therefore, we suggest sticking to delicate cleaners.